tjbenneche/rampup-curriculum/2015-04-19-javascript-syllabus.md

 # An Introduction to JavaScript

-This is an eight-week course..
+This is an eight-week course on the fundamentals of computer programming in JavaScript, and its practical uses on the web.

 ## Week 1 - The Basics of Computer Programming

 - History
 - Logic
 - Syntax
 - Types (OO, functional, prototype)
+- Documentation
+- Testing/Debugging

 ## Week 2 - Datatypes and Functions